-Professional Image: A professional image is a requirement for successful participation in school.
+Cosmetology Professional Image: A professional image is a requirement for successful participation in school.
 Students must maintain the following professional dress code:

-- Core and Phase One students must wear all black. - 2 Phase Two students must wear black or white in any combination. - 3 A minimal print in clothing is acceptable only if it is a black and white print. - Clothing must be professional, clean, and free of stains and tears. - Shoes should be black, professional, and comfortable for all students. - Hair must be clean and styled prior to arriving at school.
-Ponytails are not accepted. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 3 The following is a list of unacceptable dress: - a.
+- Core and Phase One students must wear all black. - 2 Phase Two students must wear black or white in any combination. - Phase Two student can wears a minimal print in clothing only if it is a black and white print. - Clothing must be professional, clean, and free of stains and tears. - Shoes should be black, professional, and comfortable for all students. - Hair must be clean and styled prior to arriving at school.
+Ponytails are not acceptable. - Cosmetics must be applied prior to arriving at school, using trend-appropriate makeup techniques. - 3 The following is a list of unacceptable dress: - a.
 Tennis shoes, gym shoes, foot thongs, Crocs, or beach sandals - b.
 Jeans or clothing made of jeans material - c.
 Tank or sleeveless tops - d.
 Sweatpants and sweatshirts - e.
 Printed T-shirts other than those with a PAUL MITCHELL logo; acceptable T-shirts must be clean and professional, and you must dress them up - f.
 Short skirts that fall above fingertips - g.
-Hats, visors, bandanas, caps, or beanies - h.
+Hats, visors, bandanas, caps, beanies, scarfs, or headwraps - h.
 Shorts, spandex or biking shorts - i.
-Hooded sweatshirts, jackets, or tops - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.
+Hooded sweatshirts, jackets, or tops - j.
+Scrubs - Students who fail to comply with the professional dress code will be asked to leave and return with appropriate attire.